Fiduciary Obligations Can Have Legal Consequences

 Understanding Your Fiduciary Duties

 Whether you are now administering a trust or estate or helping a parent with finances under a power of attorney, you now have a set of legal obligations called fiduciary duties.
 This means you have a duty of care toward the person (or trust or estate) you are helping, and must treat their property with the same care and protection you would treat your own.

 Michigan law values proper procedure in these cases.
 For that reason, you are allowed to use the funds in your care to obtain reasonable legal advice and guidance regarding your role, and to help you follow the necessary steps to properly fulfill your duties.

 Failure to follow through on your legal obligations opens you up to litigation from other family members or beneficiaries.
 Protect yourself with trusted legal guidance.
 Although other parties may still challenge your actions even if you do everything right, you will be confident in your defense that you acted appropriately.

-We are here to help guide you.
-Call our Bingham Farms office today at 248-952-8783 or send an email to schedule an appointment.
+We are here to help guide you through your fiduciary duties.
+To schedule an appointment, call our office at 248-594-1919 or send an email.
 We serve clients in the metropolitan Detroit area, Oakland County and throughout Michigan.